anoma/taiga/book/src/exec.md

 ## Step 1: Create an intent

 Intents specify ephemeral interests of users.
 The step of intent creation consists of two parts:
 1. **Specify an intent**. `IntentVP` encodes the user interests in the [VP](./validity-predicates.md) form.
-As in a valid transaction all VPs must evaluate to `True`, the intent is guaranteed to be satisfied
+As in a valid transaction all VPs must evaluate to `True`, the intent is guaranteed to be satisfied.
-2. **Create the initial *partial transaction***
+2. **Create the initial *partial transaction***.

 ### Partial transaction

 Two of the main requirements for an Anoma transaction to be valid are:
-1. VPs of all involved in the transaction parties must be satisfied
+1. VPs of all involved in the transaction parties must be satisfied.
-2. The transaction must be **balanced** , i.e the value spent in the transaction minus the value output equals to some predefined value `v`, the **balancing value**
+2. The transaction must be **balanced** , i.e the value spent in the transaction minus the value output equals to some predefined value `v`, the **balancing value**.

 We call a **partial transaction** a state transition where the first requirement is satisfied (all VPs evaluate to True), but the second one isn't (the state transition is unbalanced).
 Such a state transition isn't a valid transaction and cannot be published on the blockchain, but can be combined with other partial transactions in order to build a valid transaction.